tmarkec/row_to_grow/README.md

 --- | --- | :--
 click on order history in the account page|user is redirected to the order history page|&check;
 click link on one of your previous orders|purchase template with detail description is displayed|&check;
+click on 'keep shooping'|	user is redirected to the product page|&check;
+click on 'download pdf'|pdf file with purchase info is downloaded for the user|&check;

 SECURITY
 Feature/test |  Action | Pass
 --- | --- | :--
 click on security in the account page |user is redirected to the change password page|&check;
-input old and new password|user only allowed to change password if the old one match his from login details|&check;
+input old and new password|user only allowed to change password if the old one match his from the login details|&check;
-follow guidlines to choose new password and click change password|info message is displayed to the user and password has been changed|&check;
+follow guidlines to choose new password and click change password|info message is displayed to the user |&check;
+.|password has been changed|&check;
+.|user is redirected to 'accounts' page|&check;

 PROFILE INFO
 Feature/test |  Action | Pass
 --- | --- | :--
 click on profile info in the account page| user is redirected to the my profile page|&check;
-user can change any field and click on 'update'|info message shown to the user and information has been updated|&check;
+user can change any field and click on 'update'|info message is displayed to the user and information has been updated|&check;

 WISHLIST
 Feature/test |  Action | Pass
 --- | --- | :--
-click on wishlist in the account page|user is redirected to the wishlist page|&check;
+click on wishlist in the 'accounts' page|user is redirected to the 'wishlist' page|&check;
 wishlist page|user saved product are displayed on the page|&check;
+click 'add more product'|user is redirected to the products page|&check;
+no product in the 'wishlist', click on 'select products' button|user is redirected to the products page|&check;
+click 'bag' icon|product is added to the bag|&check;
-click remove product|modal is shown to the user to confirm his choice|&check;
+click 'bin' icon|modal is displayed to the user to confirm his choice|&check;

-click delete|product is removed from wishlist, info message is shown to the user|&check;
+click 'delete'|product is removed from the 'wishlist', info message is displayed to the user|&check;

 SHOOPING BAG PAGE
 Feature/test |  Action | Pass